-Listen to; Nick’s Podcasts of sections of 2 John
+Listen to Nick’s Podcasts of sections of 2 John in the Starter Course.

-Download a Bible App for your smart phone and listen when you’re at the gym, travelling in the car …
+Download a Bible app for your smart phone and listen when you’re at the gym, travelling in the car, etc…

 A film about sacrificing something in order to maintain the integrity of a work.